All Episodes

 "What's Hidden In The Vatican?"
 FACE-Off Bishop Barron Vs Michael Knowles

 What secrets lie behind the walls of the Vatican?
 In this explosive episode of FACE-Off, Michael Knowles goes head-to-head with Bishop Robert Barron to debate the mysteries, myths, and facts surrounding the smallest—and most powerful—country in the world.
 From the hidden archives and ancient relics to alleged conspiracies and divine revelations, no topic is off-limits.
 Is the Vatican hiding something the world deserves to know?
-Watch now and decide for yourself.
+Watch now and decide for yourself. - - - Today's Sponsor: Hallow - Put your relationship with God first.
+Head over to https://hallow.com/knowles for three months free today! - - - Privacy Policy: https://www.dailywire.com/privacy Learn more about your ad choices.
+Visit megaphone.fm/adchoices

 These are questions that take cultures thousands of years to answer.

-During answer the call, I take questions from people just like you about their problems, opportunities, challenges, or when they simply need advice.
+During Answer the Call, I take questions from people just like you about their problems, opportunities, challenges, or when they simply need advice.

-How do I balance all of this?
+How do I balance all this grief, responsibility?

 How do you repair this kind of damage?